Hazel122/hazel122.github.io/README.md

 ## Accessing the Website

-You can view my personal website at:
+You can visit my personal website at:

 https://haizhenzhou.com